MarianyFerreira/INE5406-SD/README.md

 INE5406 - Digital Systems

-Repository related to exercises, tests and work of the practical part of the course INE5406 Digital Systems
+This repository contains exercises, tests and work practice of the discipline of INE5406 Digital Systems.

 Status: Approved